leewheel/mod-ollama-chat/README.md

 - **OllamaChat.EnableRPPersonalities:**
   Enable distinct roleplay personalities for bots.
   Default: `0` (false)

+- **OllamaChat.ChatHistoryEnabled:**
+  Enable or disable chat history feature.
+  Default: `1` (true)

+- **OllamaChat.MaxConversationHistory:**
+  The maximum number of recent message pairs (player + bot reply) to track per bot/player combination.
+  This history is stored in memory and included in the LLM prompt when the same player talks to the bot again.
+  Default: `5`

+- **OllamaChat.ConversationHistorySaveInterval:**
+  The interval (in minutes) between periodic saves of conversation history from memory to the database.
+  Set to `0` to disable auto-saving (Bots only store conversations while server is running).
+  Default: `10`

 - **OllamaChat.RandomChatterRealPlayerDistance:**
   Maximum distance (in game units) a real player must be within to trigger random chatter.